Kumasi Ashanti, Ghana Travel Guide

 Use GetYourGuide to book tickets for various tourist sites and trips, often providing convenience and skip-the-line options.

-Look for organized excursions on platforms like GetYourGuide to enhance your understanding of places of history and culture with local expert commentary.
+Look for organized excursions on platforms like GetYourGuide to improve your understanding of places of history and culture with local expert commentary.

 Consider engaging local guides directly at sites like Kejetia Market or craft villages for personalized and authentic experiences.

-Allow enough time for each major site, especially Kejetia Market which may take several hours to explore.
+Allow adequate time for each major site, especially Kejetia Market which may take several hours to explore.

 Discover tours on GetYourGuideFactor in travel time from one sight to another, using taxis or ride-sharing services for convenience.

-Book transport optionsGroup close-by locations, for instance, the Cultural Center and Manhyia Palace, to make the most of your day.
+Book transport optionsGroup close-by locations, for instance, the Cultural Center and Manhyia Palace, to get the most out of your day.

-Find bundled experiencesMaintain some flexibility in your schedule for unexpected discoveries or extended visits at a specific site.
+Find bundled experiencesMaintain some room for change in your schedule for unexpected discoveries or extended visits at a specific site.

 Explore flexible tour optionsBe mindful of local customs, dress codes, and photography rules at religious or royal sites.

-Learn more about cultural etiquetteNo significant archaeological sites or ruins within Kumasi itself are open to general tourism.
+Learn more about cultural etiquetteNo significant archaeological sites or ruins within Kumasi itself are accessible to general tourism.

 Kumasi Fort and Military Museum provides insight into Ghana's defense forces and past conflicts.